minzhou1003/electra-vehicle-range-prediction/README.md

 ![system_diagram](figs/system_diagram.png)

 # Methods:
-We approach the solution by using Decision Tree, Random Forest, Naive Bayes, Support Vector Regression and K-Nearest Neighbors, and OLS algorithms to train different regression models.
-We applied the trained models to predict the vehicle range, and compared them based on MAE, MSE and R-squre Score.
+We approach the solution by using Decision Tree, Random Forest, Support Vector Regression and K-Nearest Neighbors, and Linear regression algorithms to train different models.
+Multiple models are compared and we selected the most robust trained models to predict the vehicle range, and compared them based on MAE, MSE and R-squre Score.

 # Input and Output:
 ## Input variables